Edna Valley AVA

-Edna Valley is an American Viticultural Area (AVA) located in San Luis Obispo (SLO) County, California encompassing the rural town of Edna which is 9 mi southeast of the county seat San Luis Obispo and north of the small coastal town Arroyo Grande.
-It was established on May 11, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury as the county's initial AVA within California’s multi-county Central Coast AVA.
-It became an sub-appellation of the county’s newest San Luis Obispo Coast (SLO Coast) viticultural area since April 2022.
+on May 12, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Edna Valley Vineyard, Paragon Vineyard, Chamisal Vineyard, Lawrence Winery and MacGregor Vineyards proposing a viticultural area in San Luis Obispo County named "Edna Valley.”

+The viticultural area resides within California's multi-county Central Coast AVA and became a sub-appellation in the county's newest San Luis Obispo Coast (SLO Coast) viticultural area in April 2022.
 The valley is diagonally flanked by Lake Lopez to the south and Islay Hill to the north.
-The elongated valley extends along a northwest-southeast axis bordered to the west by the Santa Lucia Mountains and surrounded by volcanic mountains and characterized by black humus and clay-rich soils.
+The elongated valley extends along a northwest–southeast axis bordered to the west by the Santa Lucia Mountains and surrounded by volcanic mountains and characterized by black humus and clay-rich soils.
 With moderate sunshine, cool maritime fog, and rich oceanic and volcanic soils, the Edna Valley appellation has California's longest growing season.
 The valley is kept cool by breezes from the Pacific Ocean and morning fog.
 The extended growing season allows complex flavors to develop in the grapes.
+The region is best known for its Chardonnay, Pinot Noir and Syrah.
+The USDA plant hardiness zone is 9b to 10a.

 History

-The Edna Valley, derives its name from the small community of Edna founded about 1883.
-The name “Edna” was first used in a recorded lease document in 1899.
+Edna Valley derives its name from the small community of Edna founded about 1883.
+The name "Edna" was first used in a recorded lease document in 1899.
 Over the ensuing years the valley became locally known as Edna Valley.
-After evaluating the petition and the comments received, ATF believed that the Edna Valley viticultural area has a unique historical identity and that the name “Edna Valley” is the most appropriate name for the area.
+After evaluating the petition and the comments received, ATF determined that the Edna Valley viticultural area has a unique historical identity and that "Edna Valley" is the most appropriate name for the area.

 Viticulture in the San Luis Obispo region historically dates back to the 1800s, but not in Edna Valley.
 Instead, the valley, with its optimal climate, fertile soils and long growing season, established itself, in the 19th century, for dairy, butter and cheese operations while agricultural crops including garbanzo beans, oats, barley, wheat and hay were grown.
 Additionally, apple, apricot, lemon, orange, peach and pear orchards were planted.
 Livestock including cattle, chickens, and horses were raised and grazed in the Edna Valley.
 This local agribusiness culture thrived for the next 90 years.
 However, in the 1970s, the valley experienced a winemaking revival when new vineyards were planted in what is currently known as Edna Valley Vineyard.
 Edna Valley wines are often grouped with those of the contiguous Arroyo Grande Valley AVA.